Facebook and tech giants to target attacker manifestos, far-right militias in database

 GIFCT, which is now an independent organization, was created in 2017 under pressure from U.S. and European governments after a series of deadly attacks in Paris and Brussels.
 Its database mostly contains digital fingerprints of videos and images related to groups on the U.N.
 Security Council's consolidated sanctions list and a few specific live-streamed attacks, such as the 2019 mosque shootings in Christchurch, New Zealand.

-GIFCT has faced criticism and concerns from some human and digital rights groups over censorship.
+GIFCT has faced criticism and concerns from some human and digital rights groups over centralized or over-broad censorship.

 "Over-achievement in this takes you in the direction of violating someone's rights on the internet to engage in free expression," said Rasmussen.